 The full pricing breakdown has the plan-by-plan detail if you're comparing for a team.

-2. Start an AuthoredUp free trial.
+1. Start an AuthoredUp free trial and install the Chrome extension.
 Fourteen days, no credit card.
-Install the Chrome extension and connect your LinkedIn profile.

-3. Request your LinkedIn data archive.
+2. Request your LinkedIn data archive.
 In LinkedIn, go to Settings → Data Privacy → Get a copy of your data.
-LinkedIn takes roughly 24 to 48 hours to prepare the full archive.
-Start this early, it runs in the background while you do everything else.
+LinkedIn takes roughly 24 to 48 hours to prepare it, and it runs on its own in the background.

-4. Import the archive into AuthoredUp.
-Upload the file when LinkedIn delivers it.
+3. Import the archive into AuthoredUp.
 Your historical posts and performance data populate, and your timeline picks up where Shield left off.

 FAQ